How to Make the Best Charcuterie Board

 Charcuterie actually means a selection of meats (see also: charcuterie store).
 When put together on a “board” or plate, meats are placed with other foods that complement them.

-The first one I made and enjoyed was with my roommates, sitting along the patch of green grass next to the Arno River in Florence, Italy.
-We laid out an extra bed sheet from our apartment that inevitability became the designated, grass-stained sheet for all future picnics.
+The first one I put together was with my roommates, sitting along the patch of green grass next to the Arno River in Florence, Italy.
+We laid out an extra bed sheet from our apartment that inevitability became the designated grass-stained sheet for all future picnics.

 Here’s a look into what I featured on my own charcuterie board, plus my favorite, authentic Italian foods that will surprise your friends.